niketsathe1997/MyNunitProject/README.md

 ## Test Report
 ### Generating HTML Reports
 The test results can be saved as HTML reports for easier review.
 To generate reports:
 1. Run the tests using the dotnet test command with a results file output:
-# To be tested
+$ dotnet test --logger "html;logFile=TestResults.html"
-Open the generated TestReport.html file in a browser to view the test results.
+HTMl report will be generated in the current directory.

 ## Logs
 Each test logs the following details:

-- Request: The HTTP method, endpoint, headers, and body.
+- Request: The HTTP method, endpoint, and body.
 - Response: The status code and response body.
-Logs can be found in the output of the test run.
+Logs can be found in the output of the test run and also in the HTML Report.